 Ah!
 Here’s the place to get creative with 4th of July themed food.
 Strawberries and blueberries are in season and are perfect for creating red, white, and blue desserts.
 For a wow factor, try this easy no bake trifle from Natasha’’s Kitchen.

 My family loves these No Bake Cheesecake Pudding Parfaits.
 I like layering strawberries and blueberries especially around the July 4th holiday for the added red, white and blue colors.
+If you prefer a parfait that has cake in it, try my latest recipe for Berry Trifle.
+It's so yummy!

 You can't really go wrong with preparing a Flag Fruit Pizza to celebrated the Fourth of July.
 This recipe is one I made a few years ago that uses a simple refrigerator sugar cookie dough as the crust topped with flavored cream cheese and berries.